 With all the Instagram updates lately, you might be a little lost.
 We’ve got you covered, though, as we’ve rounded up and explained all the most recent updates:

 Not new but still in its infant stage.
-Stories were added to Instagram to rival its competitor Snapchat.
+Instagram stories were added to rival its competitor Snapchat.
 This allows users to remain on the platform to share what they are doing in that moment.
 The catch?
 Unlike Snapchat, where you can add photos to your snaps from any time, things can be added to your story from your camera roll if they have been taken within the last 24 hours.
 To add a photo to your story. swipe down at the top of your stories screen.

 2. Group Stories